 To prepare for the next tax year, you will need to update employee payroll records from the last day of the tax year, give your employees a P60, and report employee expenses and benefits.

 HMRC can check your files at any time.
 Your policies need to be clear and documented so anyone can follow them.

 8. Keep up with the minimum wage

 The National Living Wage and National Minimum Wage rates are legally binding and change each tax year.
-The National Living Wage is the hourly rate to which all employees aged over 25 are legally entitled.

 9. Keep up with all payroll legislation and compliance